 This retention strategy requires the following set of cultural competency skills:

-Flexibility: Being open to and embracing the perspectives that others bring; encourages others to share views that may differ from yours; respect others’ opinions and ideas.
+Flexibility: Being open to and embracing the perspectives that others bring; encourages others to share views that may differ from yours; respects others’ opinions and ideas

-Curiosity: Willingness and desire to learn about other cultures, seek out opportunities to interact with individuals from different cultures.
+Curiosity: Willingness and desire to learn about other cultures; seeks out opportunities to interact with individuals from different cultures

 Once these skills are sharpened, everyone in your team should feel valued.
 This positive team culture will support the development of a retention environment, and you’ll see the benefits and payoff of this employee retention strategy.